malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 $ rm -r my_first_folder
 ```

-Alternatively you can use the command `rmdir`:
+Alternatively you can use the command `rmdir`, though this command will only
+work on empty folders:

 ```
 $ rmdir my_first_folder
 ```

-# File content - part 1
+## File content - part 1

 Topics: